Hiroki111/go-cli-tools/pScan/README.md

 cobra --help
 ```

-Then, run the following.
-This is necessary to ensure that the correct directory is included in the $PATH so you can execute cobra directly
+Then, run the following to ensure that the correct directory is included in the $PATH so you can execute cobra directly.
 ```bash
 export PATH=$(go env GOPATH)/bin:$PATH
 ```

-cobra​​ ​​init​​ ​​--pkg-name​​ ​​pragprog.com/rggo/cobra/pScan